JvRdgz/ft_server/README.md

 starts PhpMyAdmin and Wordpress services.
 Then, it creates a MySQL Database that works with PhpMyAdmin, as well as in Wordpress.
 This server also uses SSL protocol but it is not certificated.
 You can certificate it by your own.</br>
-<br>Once everything is running, you could start developing your own web server!</br>
+<br>Once everything is running, you could start developing your own web page!</br>

 ## How to run it
-First, you need to create the container and then, you need to run the image.
+First, you need to create the container and then, you need to run the Docker image.
 But...
 How do we do that?
-Well, once you've clone this repository on your local, i've made to ``.sh`` scripts that makes everything for you ;).
+Well, once you've clone this repository on your local, I've made two ``.sh`` scripts that makes everything for you ;).
 Just inside of the ft_server folder, you will see two scripts:
 ```
 execute_server_linux.sh
 execute_server_macosx.sh
 ```
-Obviously, depends on which Operating system you are using, you will need yo run one script or the other.
-To run it, you can simply use:
+Obviously, depends on which Operating system you are using, you will need to run one script or the other.
+To run it, you can simply type:
 ```
 sh execute_server_....sh
 ```